dricard/dolog/README.md

 You can modify for example the default journal to log into, the default tags, etc. by modifying the script in the included `DayOneLoggerPlus.swift` file.
 You must then compile the script and make it executable and put it in the workflow folder.

+#### How to contribute

+I'm always happy to improve my code and learn, so if you find things to improve please submit a pull request.

+##### Here are some ways you can contribute:

+* by reporting bugs
+* by writing or editing documentation
+* by writing code ( no patch is too small : fix typos, add comments, clean up * inconsistent whitespace )
+* by refactoring code
+* by closing issues
+* by reviewing patches
+* Submitting an Issue

+I use the GitHub issue tracker to track bugs and features.
+Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.

+##### Submitting a Pull Request

+1. Fork the repository.
+1. Create a topic branch.
+1. Implement your feature or bug fix.
+1. Add, commit, and push your changes.
+1. Submit a pull request.

+This is based on [https://github.com/middleman/middleman-heroku/blob/master/CONTRIBUTING.md](https://github.com/middleman/middleman-heroku/blob/master/CONTRIBUTING.md)

 #### License

 Dolog is Copyright © 2017 Denis Ricard.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.